vjanagaran/poultryco/apps/admin/README.md

 ### Error Tracking
 - Sentry for error monitoring
 - LogRocket for session replay
-- Vercel Analytics for performance
+- AWS CloudWatch for performance monitoring

 ### Logging
 - All admin actions logged to database
 - Error logs sent to Sentry
-- Performance metrics in Vercel
+- Performance metrics in CloudWatch

 ---